Hours of Operation: Mon - Fri 8:00am - 8:00pm

 Dr. Williamson and her husband lived in Lansing while she attended Michigan State University's College of Veterinary Medicine.
 After she graduated in 2002, the couple moved to Southwest Michigan where Dr. Williamson began her fulfilling career at Mattawan Animal Hospital.

 Since that time, the family has increased to include children, a Golden Retriever, a cat, rabbits and chickens.
-Dr Williamson enjoys spending time with friends and family, reading, aerobics, running, and gardening.
+Dr Williamson enjoys spending time with friends and family and reading.

 Dr. Calli Paul